 English

-Our topic this half-term is 'What If...?'.
-As a progression from last year's work on traditional tales, we will read traditional tales with a twist - stories with alternative endings, for example.
+Our topic this half-term was 'What If...?'.
+As a progression from last year's work on traditional tales, we read traditional tales with a twist - stories with alternative endings, for example.

-Our key text is Mr Wolf and the Three Bears by Jan Fearnley.
-We will use the text to describe all the delicious-looking food that Mr Wolf makes for Baby Bear's birthday party.
-We will use our writing to make M&S-style adverts to help Mr Wolf sell his party food.
-We will also write descriptions for the main characters in the story.
-To explore the different characters’ feelings and personalities, we will write letters in role, and use the main plot to write our own innovated versions of the story.
+Our key text was Mr Wolf and the Three Bears by Jan Fearnley.
+We used the text to describe all the delicious-looking food that Mr Wolf makes for Baby Bear's birthday party.
+We used our writing to make M&S-style adverts to help Mr Wolf sell his party foods scan the QR codes below to watch some of them.
+We also wrote descriptions for the main characters in the story.
+To explore the different characters’ feelings and personalities, we wrote letters in role, and used the main plot to write our own innovated versions of the story.

 To finish our unit, we will make some party food and write instructions so you can follow our recipes - We hope you will like them!